-Consumers have become experts: at the touch of a smartphone or tablet they can educate themselves about any product or service, how much it should cost, the best way to get it and who to get it from.
+Consumers have become experts: at the touch of a smartphone or tablet, they can educate themselves about any product or service, how much it should cost, the best way to get it and who to get it from.

-No-one will ever part with money for your product or service unless you can convince them that it will solve a problem that they have.
+No one will ever part with money for your product or service unless you can convince them that it will solve a problem that they have.
 Working out who you are selling to (and what their problems are) is the first task when writing your marketing plan.

 If you are already in business you will probably already have a good feel for your customer profile – but take a look at your top / best-spending customers from the last 6 / 12 months and see how you can categorise the different types … indeed, do they ‘fit’ into your assumptions about who your customers are?

 If you are just starting up in business then you need to make sure you have done your research.
 If you are planning to launch into a market that you know nothing about then you need to make sure you partner up with someone who does!
-That may be an external marketing advisor with experience of that sector or just someone who works in the industry that can answer your questions.
+That may be an external marketing advisor with experience in that sector or just someone who works in the industry that can answer your questions.

 In reality, most companies only sell to one ‘kind’ of customer – some sell to two or three.
-If you lots of different target customers then you are trying to sell to too many and your subsequent marketing will be too unfocused to be effective.
+If you have lots of different target customers then you are trying to sell to too many and your subsequent marketing will be too unfocused to be effective.
 Focus just on the people you really want to target and who will likely earn you the most money from your efforts.

 Creating a formal customer profile

 Once you have an idea of who you are selling to, it’s time to create a customer profile / customer persona for each one.

 Regardless of whether you sell business-to-business (B2B) or business-to-consumer (B2C) you are still selling to people.
 It will be a person who decides they need your product or service, a person who comes to your website, a person who places the order and a person who ultimately benefits from what you sell.
 If you are B2B then a useful alternative would be to refer to them as H2H (human-to-human) or P2P (professional-to-professional)!